Celestica (CLS) Gains As Market Dips: What You Should Know

-Coming into today, shares of the electronics manufacturing services company had gained 4.1% in the past month.
-In that same time, the Computer and Technology sector gained 7.08%, while the S&P 500 gained 5.55%.
+Coming into today, shares of the electronics manufacturing services company had lost 2% in the past month.
+In that same time, the Computer and Technology sector gained 8.91%, while the S&P 500 gained 4.7%.

 Investors will be hoping for strength from Celestica as it approaches its next earnings release.
 In that report, analysts expect Celestica to post earnings of $0.53 per share.
 This would mark year-over-year growth of 20.45%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.96 billion, up 29.44% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Celestica.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Celestica should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Celestica is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Celestica is currently trading at a Forward P/E ratio of 6.
-This represents a discount compared to its industry's average Forward P/E of 11.76.
+Digging into valuation, Celestica currently has a Forward P/E ratio of 5.79.
+Its industry sports an average Forward P/E of 11.43, so we one might conclude that Celestica is trading at a discount comparatively.

-Meanwhile, CLS's PEG ratio is currently 0.32.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Electronics - Manufacturing Services was holding an average PEG ratio of 0.74 at yesterday's closing price.
+We can also see that CLS currently has a PEG ratio of 0.31.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Electronics - Manufacturing Services was holding an average PEG ratio of 0.72 at yesterday's closing price.

 The Electronics - Manufacturing Services industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 3, putting it in the top 2% of all 250+ industries.